-$g_1$ $g_2$ $g_3$ $g_4$ $g_5$ $g_6$ $g_7$
+g_1 g_2 g_3 g_4 g_5 g_6 g_7

-$t_1$ 1 0 1 0 1 0 0
+t_1 1 0 1 0 1 0 0

-$t_2$ 1 1 1 1 0 1 0
+t_2 1 1 1 1 0 1 0

-$t_3$ 0 1 1 1 1 1 1
+t_3 0 1 1 1 1 1 1

-$t_4$ 0 0 0 1 1 1 0
+t_4 0 0 0 1 1 1 0

-$t_5$ 1 0 0 0 0 1 0
+t_5 1 0 0 0 0 1 0

-$t_6$ 1 1 1 1 1 0 0
+t_6 1 1 1 1 1 0 0

-$t_7$ 1 1 1 1 1 0 0
+t_7 1 1 1 1 1 0 0

 Table 1.
-A Boolean context $\mathbf{r}1$
+A Boolean context \mathbf{r}1

+Our starting point is the fundamental limitation of formal concept (i.e., connected closed sets) discovery from noisy data.
+Formal concept analysis has been developed for more than two decades [24] as a way to extract knowledge from Boolean datasets.
+Informally, formal concepts are maximal bi-sets/rectangles of true values1.
+For instance, Table 1 is a toy example dataset \mathbf{r}1 and the bi-set $(\{t_6, t_7\}, \{g_1, g_2, g_3, g_4, g_5\})$ is a formal concept in \mathbf{r}1 .

-Some algorithms are dedicated to the computation of complete collections of formal concepts [7].
-Since, by construction, formal concepts are built on closed sets, the extensive research on (frequent) closed set computation (see [8] for a survey) has obviously open new application domains for formal concept discovery.
-For instance, the formal concept $(\{t_6, t_7\}, \{g_1, g_2, g_3, g_4, g_5\})$ in $\mathbf{r}1$ is built on the closed set $\{g_1, g_2, g_3, g_4, g_5\}$ whose frequency is 2 (i.e., $|\{t_6, t_7\}|$ ).
-When considering very large and/or dense Boolean matrices, constraint-based mining of formal concepts has been studied [9, 10]: every formal concept which furthermore satisfies some other user-defined constraints (e.g., a minimal size for set components) is computed.
+Some algorithms are dedicated to the computation of complete collections of formal concepts [17].
+Since, by construction, formal concepts are built on closed sets, the extensive research on (frequent) closed set computation (see [15] for a survey) has obviously opened new application domains for formal concept discovery.
+When considering very large and/or dense Boolean matrices, constraintbased mining of formal concepts has been studied [23, 4]: every formal concept which furthermore satisfies some other user-defined constraints is computed.
+For example, we can extract formal concepts with minimal size constraints for both set components.
+Given our previous example, if we want formal concepts with at least 3 elements in each set, the formal concept ($\{t_3, t_6, t_7\}, \{g_2, g_3, g_4, g_5\}$) satisfies the constraint whereas ($\{t_6, t_7\}, \{g_1, g_2, g_3, g_4, g_5\}$) does not.

 A formal concept associates a maximal set of objects to a maximal set of properties which are all in relation.
-The strength of such an association is often too strong in real-world data.
-Even though the extraction might remain tractable, the needed post-processing and interpretation phases turn to be tedious or even impossible.
+Such an association is often too strong in realworld data.
+Even though the extraction might remain tractable, the needed postprocessing and interpretation phases turn out to be tedious or even impossible.
 Indeed, in noisy data, not only the number of formal concepts explodes but also many of them are not relevant enough.
-It has motivated new directions of research where interesting bi-sets are considered as dense rectangles of true values [11-15].
+It has motivated new directions of research where interesting bi-sets are considered as dense rectangles of true values [2, 14, 13, 3, 19].

 In this paper, we consider a constraint-based mining approach for relevant fault-tolerant formal concept mining.
-We decided to look for an adequate formalization of three of recent proposals (i.e., CBS [11], FBS [15], and DRBS [14]) which have been motivated by a fault-tolerance extension to formal concepts.
-We do not provide the algorithms which have been recently published for solving inductive queries on such patterns [11, 15, 14].
-The contribution of this paper is to propose a simple framework to support a better understanding of the needed trade-off between extraction feasibility, completeness, relevancy, and ease of interpretation of these various pattern types.
+We decided to look for an adequate formalization for three of our recent proposals (i.e., CBS [2], FBS [19], and DRBS [3]) which have been motivated by a declarative specification for fault-tolerance.
+We do not provide the algorithms which have been recently published for solving inductive queries on such patterns [2, 19, 3].
+The contribution of this paper is to propose a simple framework to support a better understanding of the needed trade-off between extraction feasibility, completeness, relevance, and ease of interpretation of these various pattern types.
 This formalization enables to predict part of the behavior of the associated solvers and some formal properties can be established.
 An original empirical evaluation on both synthetic and real-life medical data is given.
 It enables to compare the pros and cons of each proposal.
 An outcome of these experiments is that fault-tolerant bi-set mining is possible.
-Used in conjunction with other user-defined constraints, this should support the dissemination of relevant local set pattern discovery techniques for intrinsically noisy data.
+Used in conjunction with other user-defined constraints, it should support the dissemination of relevant local set pattern discovery techniques for intrinsically noisy data.

-&lt;sup>4 We might say combinatorial bi-sets/rectangles since it is up to arbitrary permutations of lines and columns in the Boolean matrix.
+1 We might say combinatorial rectangles since it is up to arbitrary permutations of rows and columns in the Boolean matrix.